Virtlink/paplj-xtext/README.md

 ## Editing

+### Xtext Grammar
+When changing the Xtext grammar, you need to regenerate the Xtext artifacts:

+1. open the file `Paplj.xtext` in the `org.metaborg.paplj` package in the `src` directory of the `org.metaborg.paplj` project;
+2. right-click the grammar editor;
+3. select _Run As_ → _Generate Xtext Artifacts_.

 ### Guillemets
 To get the guillemets used in Xtend files (that is, `«` and `»`), in the Eclipse editor press Ctrl+Shift+<, Ctrl+Shift+> (or on Mac Cmd instead of Ctrl).